 Do you have a concern about dust, sand drift, wood smoke, odours or fumes in your neighbourhood?
 The City recommends you first approach the person causing the issue to explain how it is affecting you.
 Often they may not realise that they are disturbing other residents.

-If you wish to have your formal complaint investigated by City, please complete and return the form below.
+If you wish to have your complaint formally investigated by City, please complete and return the form below.

 Dust and sand drift is a common issue during warmer months and with stronger winds.
 The increase in development throughout the City has also contributed to dust issues.
 Developers are required to submit Dust Management Plans to demonstrate how dust will be managed.